Cognitive Behavioral Therapy for Insomnia (CBT-I)

 CBT is evolving

 CBT has been used by thousands of therapists and millions of patients from all over the world since the 1960s.
 Since then, different CBT approaches have been developed for a wide range of problems, and research has repeatedly shown its effectiveness.
 It’s common to talk about CBT as a specific kind of therapy, but in reality there are many models of cognitive behavioral therapies.

-One of these models is CBT for insomnia which this guide is about.
+One of these models is CBT for insomnia, which this guide is mainly about.

-CBT helps with unhelpful thinking and behavior, but how it is used to treat insomnia isn’t obvious.
+CBT helps with unhelpful thinking and behavior, but how it is used to treat insomnia isn’t always immediately obvious.
 To illustrate how insomnia is caused by cognitions and how CBT can help you sleep, let’s use two fictional people who represent two different ways of experiencing sleep.
-Meet George who has insomnia and Susan who doesn’t.
+Meet George, who has insomnia and Susan, who doesn’t.

 George has had insomnia for a long time.
 Over the years he’s had many sleepless nights, spent tossing and turning and waiting for sleep.
 George's insomnia has been getting worse lately and he frequently wakes up in the middle of the night and can't get back to sleep.
 For the last couple of months, he hasn’t been getting more than 4 or 5 hours of sleep each night.

 Susan has always been a good sleeper.
 She always falls asleep within fifteen minutes of going to bed and wakes up feeling refreshed.
 Susan doesn’t really think much about sleep, it’s just something that happens when she goes to bed.

 Why does George have insomnia and not Susan?